-- sending notice to us that you are revoking your proxy; or - voting in person at the meeting (attendance at the meeting will not in and of itself constitute the revocation of a proxy).
+- sending notice to us at the address and attention above that you are revoking your proxy; or - voting in person at the meeting (attendance at the meeting will not in and of itself constitute the revocation of a proxy).

-If you hold your shares in the name of a broker or fiduciary and desire to revoke your proxy, you will need to contact your broker to revoke your proxy.
+If you hold your shares in the name of a broker or fiduciary and desire to revoke your proxy, you will need to contact your broker or fiduciary to revoke your proxy.